murrah/ColdDuck/README.md

 A full implementation of JSDuck style documentation is here [http://docs.sencha.com/extjs/4.1.3/](http://docs.sencha.com/extjs/4.1.3/)

+Almost all of that JSDuck functionality is available for you to use for your ColdFusion projects.
+I say "almost" because there are a few JSDuck features that are JavaScript specific (eg view JS class source).

 ### Installation
 1. Unzip / copy the /ColdDuck folder and contents into your ColdFusion webroot (or a sub folder)
 1. Point your web browser at /ColdDuck/docs for the documentation